gsilva00/FSI-Project/CTF8.md

 Password hash: $P$BuRuB0Mi39266H8nh+,._bhcA 38pp+_4sBOS'1prVqUvPy,qN0#o1801
 ```

-This was a significantly different output, the username is now the complete word `admin` and the password hash is way longer and different.
+This was a significantly different output, the username is now the complete word `admin` (so we know the previous answer was wrong) and the password hash is way longer and different.
 To verify, we then increased the delay to 3 seconds.

+---

-After many tries, we experienced lower username lengths, different letters on the username (e.g. `adein`, etc...), and other weird outputs.
+After many tries, we experienced lower username lengths, different letters on the username (e.g. `adein`), and other weird outputs.
 This lead us to think about the possibility of connection instability, which could be causing the exploit to output incorrect results.

-The delay just increases the time frame for the server to respond, and consequently, for the exploit to consider what a correct character is.
-So, to account for any possible network instability, we decided to massively increase the delay to 10 seconds.
+The delay just increases the time frame for the server to respond, and consequently, for the exploit to consider what a correct response is.
+So, to account for any possible network instability, we decided to increase the delay to 10 seconds, to widen the time difference between a sleepless response and a response after sleeping for a `delay`.
 This makes the exploit significantly more reliable, but also way slower, as it has to wait 10 seconds for each character of the username and password hash:

 ```plaintext
 Admin username length: 5